Rustem/almanet-frontend/README.md

 almanet-frontend
 ================
 This is our frontend.
-Yo
+Yo!